-These days, RAM (Random Access Memory) is the most important factor that one sees before buying a smartphone or a laptop or a computer.
+Nowadays, RAM (Random Access Memory) is the most crucial factor that one sees before investing in a smartphone or a laptop or a computer.

-The common perception today is that higher the RAM, speedier the system will be.
-However, most of this are true, but RAM alone can’t determine the speed of the system.
-Today, in this article we come up with some of the important things you should know about the RAM.
+The normal perception today is that higher the RAM, speedier the system will be.
+However, the majority of this are accurate, but RAM alone can’t determine the acceleration of the machine.
+Today, in this post we develop some of the considerations you need to know about the RAM.

 What is RAM?

 Basically, RAM is the volatile memory, meaning, it will erase all the data once you clear it or restart the device.
 This specific part of the system is used to store the data of the system temporarily and data being actively used by applications.

 Types of RAM: